What difference does Knowle West Media Centre make? How does our work with technology and the arts impact people and communities?

 Our mission is to achieve social, environmental and economic regeneration by involving the community in media activity, education and action.
 We evaluate all of our work against these three aims to make sure our work is effective.

-- 23 young people had work experience placements
+- 13 young people had work week long experience placements

 - 5 additional full time jobs were created